LiMinggang/madedit-mod/README.txt

 10.New: Update preview while editing initial number in Numbering dialog 11.New: Config item for Quick Search bar in option dialog 12.New: Refactor of popup memu/toolbar code
+13.New: ReadOnly flag on title

-13.Fix: Assertion failure MadEditFrame.cpp:3403
+14.Fix: Assertion failure MadEditFrame.cpp:3403
-14.Fix: Rollback changes in Search/Replace(since 0.3.5)
+15.Fix: Rollback changes in Search/Replace(since 0.3.5)
-15.Fix: Assertion failure at MadEditFrame.cpp:5692 under x86_x64 linux
+16.Fix: Assertion failure at MadEditFrame.cpp:5692 under x86_x64 linux
-16.Fix: Fix dictionary download link of OpenOffice on About Dialog 17.Fix: Link warning of VS project
+17.Fix: Fix dictionary download link of OpenOffice on About Dialog 18.Fix: Link warning of VS project
-18.Fix: Show search results by default
+19.Fix: Show search results by default
-19.Fix: Set default page of Option dialog to "General" 20.Fix: Move encoding update and config update from MainFrame to search/replace dialog 21.Fix: Reverse order toolbars under linux
+20.Fix: Set default page of Option dialog to "General" 21.Fix: Move encoding update and config update from MainFrame to search/replace dialog 22.Fix: Reverse order toolbars under linux
-22.Fix: Remove extra overflow icon from Toolbars 23.Fix: Crash in ColumnAlign while reverse selection 24.Fix: Column align will has issue if you select beyond the EOF 25.Fix: File name was not marked as "modified*" in ColumnAlign 26.Fix: Minor fix in menu help text
+23.Fix: Remove extra overflow icon from Toolbars 24.Fix: Crash in ColumnAlign while reverse selection 25.Fix: Column align will has issue if you select beyond the EOF 26.Fix: File name was not marked as "modified*" in ColumnAlign 27.Fix: Minor fix in menu help text
-27.Fix: Improve simplified Chinese translation
+28.Fix: Improve simplified Chinese translation
-27.Fix: Wrong dnd cursor if no selection
+29.Fix: Wrong dnd cursor if no selection 30:Improvement on GUI update for menu and toolbar

 Mod v0.3.6
 1.New: Create scripts directory if not exists while saving recorded script